MrStarbird/PStar4-Randomizer/README.md

 It is also possible that other Genesis/Megadrive roms have the same first 304 bytes as Phantasy Star IV.
 If this happens, please let me know.

 Version History:

+5/19/2017 - version 0.4.1

+-Fixed a bug in Text Skipping (see notes below)

 5/15/2017 - version 0.4